How to Fix 5 Common Formative Assessment Problems Teachers Have

 It doesn’t need to.
 There are some simple solutions.
-Try keeping a folder for each student.
-You can even employ a class check-list.
+One of these is to try keeping a folder for each student.
+You can even employ a class checklist.
 This is quicker but less detailed for larger classes.
 It covers these simple points:

 - Student’s name

 - Skills required

 Once an accurate picture of your class and students is captured by formative assessments, corrective instruction comes in.
 It’s important that corrective instruction is different than what you used at first.
 So if whatever method you used before didn’t work, just try something different.

 This may be in the form of 2 or 3 levels of tiered instruction, the first being crucial for your at-risk students.
 This link will download a Powerpoint about Tiered Instruction.

 As effective teachers, you value real results.
 We must diligently collect data and view formative assessments as critical to our craft.
 It’s our hope that as these challenges are tackled head on, formative assessment will be a part of every teacher’s daily regiment.